rknell/rebellion-rum-models/SPEC.md

 - No API documentation required
 - Each model class must have example usage in comments
 - Document any field constraints or validation rules
+- SPEC.md must be kept up to date with all requirements
+- Any new requirements discussed in conversations must be added to SPEC.md

 ### Build System
 - Use build_runner for code generation